‘Bold And The Beautiful’ Recap For Wednesday, April 8: Eric Scolds Quinn For Uploading Video

 — Bold & The Beautiful (@BandB_CBS) April 8, 2020

 The soap opera also featured Ridge and Shauna.
 They were in Shauna’s house in Las Vegas.
 Shauna read a text from Quinn asking her how things were going.
-Ridge entered the room.
-He suggested that they make a pact.
+Ridge entered the room and suggested that they make a pact.
 He didn’t want them to use their phones while she showed him her home town.

 Shauna marveled that Ridge was actually in her house.
-This was the home that she had made for her and Florence Fulton (Katrina Bowden) and she had made many memories there.
+This was the home that she had made for her and Florence Fulton (Katrina Bowden), and she had made many memories there.
 Ridge shared that her house was like an oasis to him.
-Ridge told Shauna that he wanted to get to know her and find out what made her tick.
-Shauna was still dumbstruck that he was even on her couch.
-She had admired him for so many years.
-Ridge humorously pointed out that anything could happen in Vegas.
-Shauna and Ridge kissed passionately.
+He told Shauna that he wanted to get to know her and find out what made her tick.
+Shauna was still dumbstruck that he was even on her couch, as she had admired him for so many years.
+Ridge humorously pointed out that anything could happen in Vegas and they kissed passionately.

 Life-changing lies lead to emotional blackmail this week on #BoldandBeautiful.
 Make sure you tune in to see what happens next! pic.twitter.com/WvmLeP0qaO